 Once the ALJ has finished asking questions, your attorney can cross-examine the VE.
 Your attorney's primary goal in cross-examination is to rule out some or all of the jobs that the VE has said you can do.
 One way to do this is to give the VE more limitations to consider.

 For example, the VE might have said that you could do a sedentary job like secretarial work.
 To counter this, your attorney will ask the VE follow-up questions based on any documented limitations the ALJ didn't mention.
 For example, if your medical records reflect that you can't stoop or bend, your attorney could pose the following question:

 Because almost all jobs require some amount of bending and stooping, the VE will probably say you can't do secretarial work.
 Your attorney will then continue to question the VE until all the jobs identified by the VE have been eliminated.

-Because it takes a thorough knowledge of disability law and procedure to ask the right questions, it greatly increases your chances of winning disability on appeal if you have a lawyer representing you.
+It takes a thorough knowledge of disability law and procedure to ask the right questions.
+So it greatly increases your chances of winning disability on appeal if you have an experienced disability lawyer representing you.